Productivity and visibility are extremely important when figuring out how to start a business, for new business and for small business owners.

 I carry my notepad with me anywhere I go to work, it keeps me on task and there’s no better feeling than crossing off your tasks as you get them done.

-The other topic I wanted to discuss in this post is visibility – and how to improve your visibility, and marketing, as a solopreneur.
+The other topic I wanted to discuss in this post is visibility – and how to improve your visibility, and marketing strategy, as a small business solopreneur.

 Did you ever watch or read the Harry Potter series?
 As always, the books are way better than the movies, but I digress…